osp/osp.tools.html2print/README.md

 ### Why use this instead of libraries such as the PHP library tcpdf which transforms html to a PDF for print?

-Because CSS specifications for print are all settled, we are just waiting for browsers vendors to implement them in browsers.
+Because CSS specifications for print are all settled, we are just waiting for browsers vendors to implement them *well*.
 Meanwhile, it's already possible to send to an offset printer a file generated from a webpage.
 So why use a third party engine if you want to print HTML?

 Features
 --------
 - Crop marks made with CSS gradients
 - Pagination in pure CSS
 - Mixing flowable content and absolute positioned content